ShivaniKhatri96/Farm-Management/README.md

 # Farm World
-- Welcome to the Farm World!
-Farm world is a website for Animal Farmers
+**Welcome to the Farm World!**
+> Farm world is a website for Animal Farmers to keep track of their data related to their farm

 # Sneak peak
-- I will share one of the page design created using Figma
+> I will share one of the page design created using Figma
+>
-- Later, I will post responsive layout images of the website itself
+> In the future, I will post responsive layout images of the website itself

 ![farm world website](/public/assets/farmWebsite.jpg)

 ## Tools